qd-qd/sdk-tutorials/onboarding/chapter-1/5-use-cases.md

 [HealthVerity](https://healthverity.com/) provides such services by using blockchain technology to restrict access permission to confidential data even as it is put to work for both the patient and interested third parties in approved, anonymized forms.
 [HashedHealth](https://hashedhealth.com/), which has spawned various blockchain-based platforms, is also developing a system to confirm the credentials of medical practitioners in the United States of America to prevent unlicensed activities in particular states.

-There are also projects related to vaccine administration and tracking, and, while not directly medical-focused, projects in the genomics industry, where the demands of personal data privacy are well-matched to blockchain's decentralized security.
+There are blockchain-based projects related to vaccine administration and tracking, and it has also been used in the genomics industry.
+While genomics is not directly a medical-focused field, the demands of personal data privacy are well-matched to blockchain's decentralized security.

 ### Vehicle manufacture and maintenance

-The use of blockchain as a valuable tool for supply chains is now well-established, but it is worth underlining just how beneficial it can be especially in contexts where human safety is a key concern, like vehicle manufacture, repair, and maintenance.
+The use of blockchain as a valuable tool for supply chains is now well-established, but it is worth underlining just how beneficial it can be, especially in contexts where human safety is a key concern, like vehicle manufacture, repair, and maintenance.

 The ability to reliably track the provenance of components, and even identify the specific vehicles in which they are used, can impede the introduction of counterfeit parts or allow for precision targeting of unit recalls if a component is found to be faulty.
 This significantly reduces costs to the manufacturer and removes inconvenience to car owners who could be wrongly identified as needing maintenance because their particular vehicle does not contain an affected component.
 The [Mobility Open Blockchain Initiative](https://dlt.mobi/) aims to deliver whole-life vehicle records including complete maintenance histories and listing regional registrations.